 - There are a variety of approaches to creating digital portfolios for fifth graders: 1) use file folders set aside on the school’s network, 2) use fee-based software provided by companies such as Richer Picture, 3) use free online wikis.
 We will use a wiki—an online storage location/webpage with a dedicated page for each student.

 - Most students are familiar with ‘Wikipedia’ but few know they can join and edit this popular online encyclopedia.
 Wikis are websites edited ‘by the people’.
 What’s that mean for credibility?

 - Explain how the wiki pages we will use are secure and private.
-Circle back on previous discussions about digital citizenship, digital security and digital footprints.
+Circle back on previous discussions about digital citizenship, digital security and digital footprints (more on this webpage).
 Discuss this with students.
 Answer any questions they may have.

 - There are a variety of wiki providers.
 Among them: 1) Wikispaces, and 2) PBWorks.
 We’ll use Wikispaces.

 - Set up a Wikispace main account for each fifth grade class.
 Include information on (click for an example of my 5th grade wiki):